We're all made of history. Here I share a bit of mine. Don't worry, I'll be brief.

 Then I started officially working with the WHO in the Epidemic and Infodemic Department, managing information quality, risk communication, and community engagement about COVID-19.
 And one of my focus points was in the Brazilian Amazon, under which we developed a program that provided quality information in Portuguese and 15 other indigenous dialects and food and supplies for 1.837 families for one year [all based on donations and pooled funding].
 In this program, we also developed research based on risk communication.
 We managed to co-author the report from the Independent Panel for Pandemic Preparedness and Response [IPPPR-WHO] entitled "Make it the the last Pandemic.

 After two years of working in Public Health, I obtained my Ph.D. in 2021 - graduated with distinction from all evaluators.
-And shortly after, I received an offer to join the University of Tübingen as a Fellow Professor, teaching "Technology Decolonization in the Global South."
-In Tübingen, I also manage the education sector of a pooled funding for local protagonism in the African continent.
-Alongside Tübingen, I associated myself with Vero Institute in Brazil, an organization that studies and breaks Disinformation Cycles in Latin America.
+Shortly after, I received an offer to join the University of Tübingen as a Fellow Professor, teaching "Technology Decolonization in the Global South."
+Alongside Tübingen, I associated myself with Vero Institute [UNDP led] in Brazil, an organization that studies and breaks Disinformation Cycles in Latin America.
 Again, my academic experience served as oxygen to my work with Vero and vice versa, and I am proud of the social and financial positive impact I managed to offer through my work.

 In 2023, associated with my work with the Universität Tübingen, I received research grants from the German and Dutch governments to conduct long-term research in Africa and in the Amazon rainforest.
 From June to November/2023, I conducted the research "Exploring Digitalization through the Lens of the Amazon Rainforest's Indigenous and Ribeirinha Assemblages".
 With that, I moved to the Amazon for three months to live in the surroundings of Parintins (Amazonas State) to research the digital influence and innovation among Sateré-Mawé indigenous communities.
 Right after leaving the Amazon, I moved to Dakar to start the African chapter of my research that will go on until 2025.
 I am currently developing the Framework for decolonizing transformation in non-Western and Southern innovation and technology [TnWIST].
 The TnWiST Framework is a project that aims to promote prosperity and local protagonism among digital creators, practitioners, users, workers, and students.
 It is a knowledge path in which innovation becomes context-driven instead of data-driven in the attempt to break colonization cycles that utmostly are born from power structures in the Global North.